mpsonntag/snippets/notes/projects/gin/gin-doi_project_structure.md

 # GIN-DOI project structure

-Transmission of DOI request forms from GIN to DOI is encryted, using the DOI key entry.
+- Transmission of DOI request forms from GIN to DOI is encryted, using the DOI key entry.
+- The validation process requires the contents of https://gin.g-node.org/G-Node/Info/src/master/licenses to compare license texts

 ## Project hierarchy